Jay Adelson

 Jay Steven Adelson (born September 7, 1970) is an American Internet entrepreneur.
 In 2014 Adelson co-founded Center Electric with Andy Smith.
 In 2013 he founded Opsmatic, a technology company that improves productivity on operations teams.
 In 2015 Opsmatic was bought by New Relic.
 Adelson's Internet career includes Netcom, DEC's Palo Alto Internet Exchange, co-founder of Equinix, Revision3 and Digg, and CEO of SimpleGeo, Inc. In 2008, Adelson was named a member of Time Magazine's Top 100 Most Influential People in the World and was listed as a finalist on the same list in 2009.

 Early life

-Adelson was born in Detroit, Michigan and lived in Southfield, Michigan as a child.
+Adelson was born in Detroit, Michigan and lived in the suburb Southfield as a child.
 He attended Cranbrook Kingswood School in Bloomfield Hills, Michigan until 1988.
 He graduated from Boston University, where he studied Film and Broadcasting along with a concentration in Computer Science, in 1992.

 Career

 In 1992, Adelson moved to San Rafael, California to pursue a career in post-production sound engineering.
 After a period of time and world travel, Adelson moved to San Francisco, California in 1993, pursuing instead a career in Internet infrastructure and entrepreneurism.

 After his experiences at Equinix and stresses associated with his work with government on cybersecurity following 9/11, Adelson moved to Pawling, New York in June 2004.
 Adelson commuted from New York to San Francisco to found and operate Revision3 and Digg, eventually moving back to Mill Valley, California in the summer of 2009.

 On July 15, 2003, he testified before the United States House Homeland Security Subcommittee on Emerging Threats, Cybersecurity, and Science and Technology, as part of an industry panel on "The Private Sector's Role in Keeping America's Cyberspace Secure."